 Lawmakers believe this will rein in a major contributor Michigan’s high insurance costs, but it’s important to note that the fee schedule does not kick in until 2021, one year after the rest of the law goes into effect.

-Michigan currently follows a “file and use” system of insurance regulation, which allows insurers to start using new rates as soon as they’re submitted to the state.
+Michigan previously followed a “file and use” system of insurance regulation, which allows insurers to start using new rates as soon as they’re submitted to the state.

 State regulators can later reject those rates — but it’s rare.
 In fact, they didn’t reject a single rate between 2012 and 2016.
 (Regulators issued 199 objections in that time, which they say insurers adequately answered.)